 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Pure Storage reported total carbon emissions of approximately 448,445,000 kg CO2e.
-This includes Scope 1 emissions of about 842,000 kg CO2e, Scope 2 emissions of approximately 11,323,000 kg CO2e (market-based), and significant Scope 3 emissions, notably 257,419,000 kg CO2e from the use of sold products.
-In comparison, their 2023 emissions were about 386,855,000 kg CO2e, with Scope 1 at 409,000 kg CO2e and Scope 2 at 7,485,000 kg CO2e (market-based).
+In 2024, Pure Storage reported total carbon emissions of approximately 448,445,000 kg CO2e, with emissions distributed across various scopes: 842,000 kg CO2e (Scope 1), 11,323,000 kg CO2e (Scope 2, market-based), and a significant 425,280,000 kg CO2e (Scope 3).
+The Scope 3 emissions were primarily driven by the use of sold products, accounting for about 257,419,000 kg CO2e.
+In comparison, the 2023 emissions were approximately 386,855,000 kg CO2e, with Scope 1 emissions at 409,000 kg CO2e and Scope 2 emissions at 7,485,000 kg CO2e (market-based).
+This indicates an increase in total emissions from 2023 to 2024.
 Pure Storage has set ambitious climate commitments, aiming for net zero market-based Scope 1 and 2 emissions by 2040.
-They also target a 42% reduction in absolute Scope 1 and 2 GHG emissions by FY2030 from a FY2023 baseline.
-Additionally, they plan to reduce Scope 3 emissions from the use of sold products by 51.6% per petabyte within the same timeframe.
-Furthermore, they are committed to ensuring that 45% of their suppliers by spend for purchased goods and services will have science-based targets by FY2029.
-These initiatives reflect Pure Storage's dedication to addressing climate change and reducing their carbon footprint in alignment with industry standards.
+Additionally, the company has committed to a 42% reduction in absolute Scope 1 and 2 GHG emissions by FY2030, using FY2023 as the baseline.
+They also aim to reduce Scope 3 emissions from the use of sold products by 51.6% per petabyte within the same timeframe.
+Furthermore, Pure Storage plans for 45% of its suppliers, by spend, to have science-based targets by FY2029.
+These commitments reflect Pure Storage's proactive approach to addressing climate change and reducing its carbon footprint in the technology hardware sector.

 Access structured emissions data, company-specific emission factors, and source documents